TnTech-ECE/CapstoneStarterRepo/Reports/Experimentation.md

 | 29 | Yes |
 | 30 | Yes |

 This shows that the team spirit system worked 82% of the time.
-However a major design flaw in the team spirit system was that it was too heavy fo rthe robot an dcaused the robot to tip over, so a significantnly smaller version was implemented for the competition.
+However a major design flaw in the team spirit system was that it was too heavy fo rthe robot and caused the robot to tip over, so a significantnly smaller version was implemented for the competition.